-- Be qualified for entry to a university on the basis of the New Zealand University Entrance, Bursaries and Scholarships (NZUEBS) qualification, or National Certificate of Educational Achievement (NCEA) Level 3; - Note: Qualification for entry on this basis is covered by regulations promulgated by NZQA.
-Full details are set out for information in the University's Enrolment Guide. - (ii) Have obtained New Zealand University Entrance (by accrediting or examination) in 1985 or earlier; - (iii) Have been granted admission at entrance level on the basis of a recognised equivalent secondary school qualification (see section 4.2 below); - (iv) Have been granted provisional or discretionary entrance (see section 4.3 below); - (v) Have been granted admission or admission with credit towards a degree (see section 4.4 below); - (vi) Have been granted special admission (see section 4.5 below); - (vii) Have been granted personal interest admission (see section 4.6 below); - (viii) Have been granted admission at another New Zealand university. - Note 1: Enrolment in a Certificate of Proficiency (COP) allows a student to do one or more courses without enrolling in a degree or other recognised programme of study.
+- (i) be qualified for entry to a university on the basis of the New Zealand University Entrance, Bursaries and Scholarships (NZUEBS) qualification, or National Certificate of Educational Achievement (NCEA) Level 3; - Note: Qualification for entry on this basis is covered by regulations promulgated by the New Zealand Qualifications Authority.
+Full details are set out in the University's Guide to Enrolment. - (ii) have obtained New Zealand University Entrance (by accrediting or examination) in 1985 or earlier; - (iii) have been granted admission at entrance level on the basis of a recognised equivalent secondary school qualification (see section 4.2 below); - (iv) have been granted provisional or discretionary entrance (see section 4.3 below); - (v) have been granted admission or admission with credit towards a degree (see section 4.4 below); - (vi) have been granted special admission (see section 4.5 below); - (vii) have been granted personal interest admission (see section 4.6 below); or - (viii) have been granted admission at another New Zealand university.

+- Note 1: Enrolment in a Certificate of Proficiency allows a student to do one or more courses without enrolling in a degree or other recognised programme of study.
 Refer to the Certificate of Proficiency Statute. - Note 2: Not all of the above categories of eligibility apply to international students.

 Provisions for international students are set out in section 4.7. - Note 3: The procedure for applying for admission under any of these categories is set out at the end of this statute.